ElektraInitiative/libelektra/doc/dev/kdb-record.md

 ## Session handling

-* `kdb record start [session_name]`: Starts a new recording session.
+* `kdb record start [session_name]`: Starts a new recording session and sets it as active.
+Only one session can be active at a time.
 If no session name is provided, a new random name is generated.
 If a session with the provided name already exists, changes will be appended.
 * `kdb record stop`: Stops the current recording session.
 * `kdb record reset [session_name]`: Removes all recorded changes in this session.
 If no session name is provided, the current session will be reset.
 * `kdb record delete [session_name]`: Deletes the specified recording session.
 If no session name is provided, the current session will be deleted.
 Deleting the current session will stop the recording.